tale-toul/OCP4UPIAWS/README.md

 INFO Access the OpenShift web-console here: https://console-openshift-console.apps.brinx.example.com INFO Login to the console with user: kubeadmin, password: amDqg-bjVCH-TLBfQ-zdJnu
 ```
-The cluster is now ready to be used.
+The cluster is now installed and ready to be used.

-Now the bootstrap resources can be deleted
+The bootstrap resources can be deleted.

 ## Deleting bootstrap resources